metablaster/WindowsFirewallRuleset/Modules/Ruleset.IP/Help/en-US/ConvertTo-DecimalIP.md

 ## SYNOPSIS

-Converts a Decimal IP address into a 32-bit unsigned integer.
+Converts a Decimal IP address into a 32-bit unsigned integer

 ## SYNTAX